 The Overall_status_description field indicates the reason for any rejection

-The Affected_Certificate_Serial_Number_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Digital Signing anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Digital Signing Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Key Agreement Key anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Key Agreement Key Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the pre- payment Key Agreement Key anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the pre- payment Key Agreement Key Trust Anchor Cell on affected Devices, where applicable.